 (a) Examine under oath the petitioner, the respondent, and any witnesses they may produce, or, in lieu of examination, consider sworn affidavits of the petitioner, the respondent, and any witnesses they may produce; and

 (b) Ensure that a reasonable search has been conducted for criminal history records related to the respondent.

 (5) In a hearing under this chapter, the rules of evidence apply to the same extent as in a domestic violence protection order proceeding under chapter 26.50 RCW.

-(6) During the hearing, the court shall consider whether a mental health evaluation or chemical dependency evaluation is appropriate, and may order such evaluation if appropriate.
+(6) During the hearing, the court shall consider whether a behavioral health evaluation is appropriate, and may order such evaluation if appropriate.

 (7) An extreme risk protection order must include:

 (a) A statement of the grounds supporting the issuance of the order;

 (b) The date and time the order was issued;

 (c) The date and time the order expires;